 Registration: Participants may register online.
 The race will be capped at 50 participants, no exceptions.

 Course: Start and finish at the Green River Lakes Road Parking area and follow the N loop.
 The race course is approximately 28 miles and has 2600 feet of elevation gain and loss.
 Check out the map and profile here.
+This recreation event is authorized under a Special Use Permit with the Bridger Teton National Forest.

 Section 1: Start to Dollar Lake Aid Station